Skip to content

 What is Maine's minimum wage in 2026?

 That CPI link is Maine's real differentiator.
 Iowa, Kansas, Kentucky, and Louisiana all have static minimum wages subject to legislative action.
+For a full picture of how Maine's employer costs stack up, use the Employer Cost Calculator.
 Maine's floor moves on its own, driven by the Consumer Price Index for the Northeast Urban region, rounded to the nearest nickel.
-For 2025 the rate was $14.15/hr.
-The 2026 jump to $14.65 reflects a 3.5% CPI adjustment.
+For 2025 the rate was $14.65/hr.
+The 2026 rise to $15.10 reflects a 3.1% CPI-W adjustment (+$0.45).

 YearMaine minimum wageChangeSource